alkhe/fluxette/README.md

 **Putting it all together**

-Here we import two things: the `@connect` decorator and the `Context` component. `Context` provides flux on `this.context` to all of its children, which `@connect` then utilizes to manage listeners on your component.
+Here we import two things: the `@connect` decorator and the `Context` component. `Context` provides flux on `this.context` to all of its children, which `@connect` then utilizes to manage listeners on your component (also attaches `dispatch` to the component, for your convenience).

 ```js
 import React from 'react';